Calcium looping: Cement production

 Finally, favorable economics can be achieved by using the purged material from the calcium looping cycle in cement production.
 The raw feed for cement production includes ~ 85 wt% limestone with the remaining material consisting of clay and additives (e.g. SiO_{2}, Al_{2}O_{3} etc.).
 The first step in the process involves calcinating limestone to produce CaO, which is then mixed with other materials in a kiln to produce clinker.

 Using purged material from a Ca-looping system would reduce the raw material costs for cement production.
 Waste CaO and ash can be used in place of CaCO_{3} (the main constituent cement feed).
 The ash could also fulfill the aluminosilicate requirements otherwise supplied by additives.
 Since over 60% of the energy used in cement production goes into heat input for the precalciner, this integration with Ca-looping and the consequent reduced need for a calcination step, could lead to substantial energy savings (EU, 2001).
 However, there are problems with using the waste CaO in cement manufacture.
 If the technology is applied on a large scale, the purge rate of CaO should be optimized to minimize waste.

+Waste incineration

+There are two main approaches to capturing CO_{2} from waste incineration facilities and waste-to-energy (WtE) plants.
+The first one is by using a tail-end CaL process to retrofit existing plants at the back-end.
+This has the advantage of avoiding excessive modifications of the existing facility, but can significantly increase the space requirements.
+A second option is to integrate the CaL process by replacing an existing incineration line.
+In this configuration, the calciner is fired with pre-treated waste, contributing to the waste incineration capacity to the plant.
+This integrated concept has several advantages, including less space requirements and lower investment costs.
+The integrated CaL configuration has the lowest CO_{2} avoidance costs of any capture technology for WtE plants due to the fact that it utilizes waste to obtain the energy for the separation.
+The avoidance costs have been estimated at 27 €_{2024}/t_{CO2,av}.